19th Annual

 Thinking of applying for the next Arts NL Professional Project Grants Program?
 The next deadline is March 17 and you can join Ashley Lewis and Laura Bruijns, Program Officers at Arts NL, and chat with them about your project!

 First time applying?
 Great!
 Come to set up your SmartSimple profile and have your questions answered.
 They'll share essential tips to help you craft a winning application.
-Come also to have a coffee and chat with other artists about your ideas and receive great insights from your peers. |

 Online Workshops